mattgemmell/jekyll-updated-plugin/README.md

 1. When I update an old post (or other content) in some way, like adding a video to a story, I add a field to the content's YAML front matter noting when the update was made: `updated: 2024-09-11`.

-2. The plugin, which is of the [generator](https://jekyllrb.com/docs/plugins/generators/) type then creates a new entry in the site's `data`, entitled `updated`.
+2. The plugin, which is of the [generator](https://jekyllrb.com/docs/plugins/generators/) type, then creates a new entry in the site's `data`, entitled `updated`.
 It's an array of information about each document which has the `updated` field in its front matter.
 Each entry contains:

 - The document's own front matter variables, including those inherited from its collection defaults.
 - Its `id`, `url`, and `collection` (specifically, the label/name of the collection).